Developer Guide

 Medical History

-will then be shown as a list of MedicalHistoryEvent
+The MedicalHistoryEvent will then be shown as a list of MedicalHistoryEvent in the Patient’

 The MedicalHistory will be facilitated using the FilteredList, although the current implementation does not allow